 When appropriate, valuations are adjusted for various factors such as liquidity, bid/offer spreads and credit considerations.
-Such adjustments are generally based on available market evidence.
+Such adjustments are generally based on market evidence where available.
 In the absence of such evidence, management's best estimate is used.

 Collateralized Agreements and Financings.
 Collateralized agreements consist of resale agreements and securities borrowed.
 Collateralized financings consist of repurchase agreements, securities loaned and other secured financings.